About RI Bike

 - Hand Held Ban – For safe driving

-- Bicycle Mobility Plan – part of the State’s Transportation Master Plan
+- Bicycle Mobility Plan – part of the State’s Long Range Transportation Plan

-- Vulnerable Road Users Bill – over 10 years work!
+- Vulnerable Road Users Act – to protect all

 RI Bike is an active member of these local, State and regional organizations.